-Orchid dahlias are open centered flowers with just one row of ray florets surrounding a disc.
+Orchid dahlias have open centers with just one row of ray florets surrounding a disc.
 The petals are often overlapping and curled for most of their length.

 Collarette dahlias have one row of flat petals surrounding a disc as well as an inner wreath of shorter petals called the ‘collar’.

 Collarette dahlia ‘Mary Eveline’ plum red petals with white ‘collar’

 Ball and Pompon dahlias are shaped like balls and feature double flowers with rounded or blunt tipped florets.
 Pompons are slightly smaller than ball dahlias.